PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: PHOTON

 \subsubsection{Inference Bottlenecks in Transformers}

-Autoregressive Transformers incur two distinct inference bottlenecks that become pronounced at long-context lengths.
-During \emph{prefill}, all prompt tokens are processed in parallel, with the dominant cost being dense self-attention and feed-forward computation; this stage is typically \emph{compute-bound}.
-During \emph{decoding}, the model advances one token at a time, continuously reading from and attending to the accumulated KV cache of prior tokens.
-As the KV cache grows linearly with context length and batch size, decoding often becomes \emph{memory-bound}, with throughput governed by KV traffic rather than arithmetic intensity.
-These effects are amplified in long-context and multi-query workloads, where large prompt prefixes are reused, necessitating efficient serving of KV states.
+Autoregressive Transformers encounter two inference bottlenecks that become more pronounced with longer contexts.
+During \emph{prefill}, the model processes the entire prompt in parallel, with latency primarily determined by self-attention and feed-forward computations, making this phase predominantly compute-bound.
+During \emph{decoding}, generation occurs token by token, repeatedly accessing an expanding KV cache to attend to previous states.
+Because the KV cache grows linearly with context length and batch size, decoding often becomes memory-bound: throughput is limited by KV cache bandwidth rather than arithmetic throughput.